Scale your business with our modular plugins.

 When you click on the Regenerate All Thumbnails button, the server will start fetching all the images you have on your site, regenerating the thumbnails according to the image sizes you have set.

 And if you have old image sizes that don’t adjust to those parameters, those unused images will be deleted from the server!
-This is a bulk process, so it’s a great way to easily get rid of all the unused images from your server.
+This is a bulk process, making it an easy way to remove all unused images from your server.

-This will help you save server resources and potentially speed up your site.
+This will help you save server resources and potentially improve your site’s performance.

 Pro-Tip